balupeddireddy08/FastAPI-for-AI-Projects/06-async/README.md

                 # Wait for a message from a client.
                 data = await websocket.receive_text()
                 # Broadcast the message to everyone in the chat room.
+                # The format is expected to be "username|message|color"
                 await manager.broadcast(f"Message: {data}")
         except WebSocketDisconnect:
             manager.disconnect(websocket)
             await manager.broadcast("A user has left the chat.")
     ```
 -   **Try it**: Open the homepage in two separate browser windows.
-Use the "Live Support Chat" box to send messages from one window and watch them appear instantly in the other.
+Enter different usernames and choose different colors for each window.
+Use the "Live Support Chat" box to send messages from one window and watch them appear instantly in the other, with distinct styling for each user.